 - Tenderness over your abdomen when it's touched

-Cholecystitis signs and symptoms often occur after a meal, particularly a large or fatty one.
+Cholecystitis symptoms often occur after a meal, particularly a large or fatty one.

 When to see a doctor

-Make an appointment with your doctor if you have worrisome signs or symptoms.
+Make an appointment with your health care provider if you have symptoms that worry you.
 If your abdominal pain is so severe that you can't sit still or get comfortable, have someone drive you to the emergency room.

-Cholecystitis occurs when your gallbladder becomes inflamed.
+Cholecystitis is when your gallbladder is inflamed.
 Gallbladder inflammation can be caused by:

 - Gallstones.
 Most often, cholecystitis is the result of hard particles that develop in your gallbladder (gallstones).
 Gallstones can block the tube (cystic duct) through which bile flows when it leaves the gallbladder.
-Bile builds up, causing inflammation.
+Bile builds up in the gallbladder, causing inflammation.

 - Tumor.
-A tumor may prevent bile from draining out of your gallbladder properly, causing bile buildup that can lead to cholecystitis.
+A tumor may prevent bile from draining out of your gallbladder properly.
+This causes bile buildup that can lead to cholecystitis.

 - Bile duct blockage.
-Kinking or scarring of the bile ducts can cause blockages that lead to cholecystitis.
+Stones or thickened bile and tiny particles (sludge) can block the bile duct and lead to cholecystitis.
+Kinking or scarring of the bile ducts can also cause blockage.

 - Infection.
 AIDS and certain viral infections can trigger gallbladder inflammation.

-- Blood vessel problems.
-A very severe illness can damage blood vessels and decrease blood flow to the gallbladder, leading to cholecystitis.
+- Severe illness.
+Very severe illness can damage blood vessels and decrease blood flow to the gallbladder, leading to cholecystitis.